 Chingford House School is clear about its duty to safeguard and promote the welfare of children and ensuring that we have suitable staff working with the children is fundamental to that.
 There is a clear process and procedure in place to ensure that we only recruit staff who will share and uphold our responsibility in keeping children safe from harm.

 The purpose of this policy is to set out the requirements of a recruitment process that aims to:

-• Attract the best possible applicants to vacancies;
+- Attract the best possible applicants

-The appointment of all employees will be made in accordance with the provisions of employment law and we will comply with the requirements of DfE Keeping Children Safe in Education 2019.
+The appointment of all employees will be made in accordance with the provisions of employment law and complies with the requirements of DfE Keeping Children Safe in Education 2019.
 This safer recruitment policy is linked to Chingford House School’s statutory safeguarding and child protection policy, which is reviewed annually.

 Roles and Responsibilities

 • ensure that the nursery operates a regularly reviewed safer recruitment and selection procedures which adheres to current legal guidance;

 • ensure that all appropriate checks have been carried out on staff, including references, health declaration, DBS checks and disqualification and suitability checks;

 • promote the safety and well-being of children at every stage of this process.

 • ensure that at least one member of the interview panel has completed Safer Recruitment Training.